gschmutz/bigdata-spark-workshop/12-dbt-spark/README.md

 ## Upload iceberg tables as Raw data

 Before dbt can model data, the raw CSV files in Object Storage need to be loaded into Iceberg tables that Polaris can serve.
 We do this using a short PySpark script run from a Jupyter terminal or the host machine.

+> **Architecture note:** The data platform's **Spark Thrift Server** is configured to use **Apache Polaris** as its default Iceberg REST catalog.
+When dbt connects to the Thrift Server and runs a `SELECT` or `CREATE TABLE`, Spark resolves table names against Polaris automatically — no catalog prefix is required in dbt SQL.
+This is why we load the raw tables into Polaris here: anything registered in Polaris is immediately visible to dbt through the Thrift Server.

 Navigate to Jupyter <http://dataplatform:38888> and create a new notebook using Python 3.10.12 kernel.